ejongepier/metabarcoding-qiime.github.io/source/_build/html/_sources/genintro.rst.txt

 ---------------------------------------------

 Please install QIIME2 version 2021.2 on your laptop or desktop computer following `these installation instructions <https://docs.qiime2.org/2021.2/install/native/>`_.
-WINDOWS users will first need to setup `Windows subsystem for Linux <https://docs.qiime2.org/2021.2/install/virtual/wsl/>`_.
+Windows users will first need to setup `Windows subsystem for Linux <https://docs.qiime2.org/2021.2/install/virtual/wsl/>`_.
 This may take some time, so please do so well in advance.

 .. note::